-The Early Fathers taught a number of things pertaining to Scripture.
-Some of their teachings appear to back up Protestant claims concerning its role in our walk with Christ.
-However, taken as a whole they are a refutation of the Protestant view and a confirmation of the Catholic view.
-Simply put, they teach that the Scriptures are inspired, infallible and not subject to private interpretation.
-They also teach that the Scriptures are materially sufficient.
-This is the idea that all that is necessary for salvation is contained within its pages.
-This of course does not rule out Church authority or the role of Sacred Tradition as both of these are taught in Scripture.
-Thus they are a part of the material sufficiency of Scripture (see 1 Timothy 3:15 and 2 Thessalonians 2:15).
-This balanced view voiced by the Fathers serves to refute the Protestant idea of Formal Sufficiency.
+The Early Fathers taught that the Scriptures are inspired, infallible and not subject to private interpretation.
+They believed that the Scriptures were materially sufficient.
+Material Sufficiency simply means that everything that is necessary for our faith is contained in the pages of Scripture.
+However, this does not rule out the role of the Church or Sacred Tradition as they are both found in Scripture (1 Timothy 3:15 and 2 Thessalonians 2:15).
+Material Sufficiency differs from the Protestant idea of Formal Sufficiency.
 Formal sufficiency is the idea that a Christian only needs a Bible.
-Consequently, an official interpreter is not needed.
-This of course runs counter to the Bible itself.
-As 2 Peter 1:20 tells us: "No prophecy of Scripture is a matter of one’s own interpretation."
+No interpreter is needed.
+This, of course, contradicts 2 Peter 1:20: “No prophecy of Scripture is a matter of one’s own interpretation.”

 Clement of Rome

 Look carefully into the Scriptures, which are the true utterances of the Holy Spirit (Letter to the Corinthians 45 [A.D.
 98]).